 Mississippi River Visitor Center

 This is also a good place to learn about the park's scheduled programming.
-Popular activities include Ranger River Walks and Bike with a Ranger, among many other programs.
-Check our Schedule of Events regularly for upcoming events.
+Popular activities include Bike with a Ranger, Fish with a Ranger, and other programs.
+Check our Calendar of Events regularly for upcoming events.

 Please note that we have transferred selected merchandise to the Explore Store just across the lobby of the Science Museum of Minnesota and discontinued sales of other items at the Visitor Center.
 We continue to sell America the Beautiful passes (annual, senior, access, military) at the visitor center.